-The offline mode performs differently from the online mode which always optimizes for the compressed size.
+As is shown in Figure 5.4, he offline mode performs differently from the online mode which always optimizes for the compressed size.
 Instead, load shedding is needed when local storage runs out of space.
 For all ingestion data, we use the local disk as temporary storage.
 When there is not enough space, we do more aggressive compression (even lossy compression) on less valuable or less informative segments instead of removing some segments.

 The informativeness can be measured by the query usage of the given segment.
 A query counter for each segment is a straightforward solution for measuring the informativeness of segments.
 However, the informativeness should also reflect the contribution of each segment to the query.
 For example, segment A with 1% qualified entry should be less informative for segment B with 99% qualified entry.
 The cluster centroid should be more informative than a normal vector for the distance measure.
+AdaEdge builds dedicate segment management component with standard GET and PUT APIs for different policy.
+AdaEdge uses a LRU based compression policy by default, which is discussed in Section 5.2.5.